Established 1971 | Registered with The Royal Kennel Club

 Photo courtesy of The Kennel Club Picture Library ©

-Dog handler, Bob and his dog Jake (see photo above) - the Working Cocker Spaniel and Metropolitan Police Dog helped to keep people free from further harm after the 7/7 London bombings.
+Dog handler, Bob and his dog Jake (see photo) - the Working Cocker Spaniel and Metropolitan Police Dog helped to keep people free from further harm after the 7/7 London bombings.
 He risked his life to search the bus wreckage at Tavistock Square and the mile-long route from Russell Square to the bomb-damaged train at Kings Cross, ensuring that the area was safe for paramedics and explosives officers.

-AS A BIO-DETECTION DOG:
+AS A BIO-DETECTION DOG

 A charity organisation, Cancer and Bio-detection Dogs, use working cockers that are taught scent discrimination to identify cancerous odours and other medical alert detection; working cockers are suitable for this type of work because they have high drive and are relatively easy to train.